 Dwayne Slew, having managed to slide into the other elevator undetected by Sir Conan, had pressed number Eight.
-But immediately the lift had reached the eighth floor, he had pressed number Thirty and ridden the lift strait back up again.
+But immediately the lift had reached the eighth floor, he pressed number Thirty Three and rode the lift strait back up again.

 No one knew who had inherited the prime piece of land over on Glencairn Island.
 No one knew who the original occupiers of the old house had been, either.
 And from his investigations, the Sales Supremo gathered that the island yokels weren’t aware of this handy situation.
 No title deeds had ever been registered and therefore the ownership of the land and the house were up for grabs.
 And the local yokels would soon know that he, Dwayne B. Slew, was about to grab it!

-‘Dwayne, baby,’ he said as he faced the big mahogany doors just before swinging them open with both hands and announcing his presence, ‘... you are on a roll!’
+‘Dwayne, baby,’ he said as he faced the big mahogany doors just before swinging them open with both hands and announcing his presence, ‘... you are magnificentl!’

-‘We are on track!’ he announced as he burst into the room with a flourish, clapping his hands together.
+‘We are on track!’ he declared as he burst into the room with a flourish of hand-clapping.

-‘What in tarnation––?’ said Sir Conan Digby, almost swallowing his cigar.
+‘What in tarnation––?’ said Sir Conan Digby, in danger of swallowing his cigar.

 ‘The project is just about shovel-ready!’
 Slew said as he took his seat and opened his briefcase.
 ‘No problemo!